Polar Night Light Festival

 Installations

-Behind the light installation are Sun Effects, Rukakeskus, and the local tourism association, which brings stunning light art to delight people in the midst of the pitch-black season for the eighth time, from January 10 to February 3, 2025.
+Behind the light installation are Sun Effects, Rukakeskus, and the local tourism association, which brings stunning light art to delight people in the midst of the pitch-black season for the ninth time, from January 9 to February 2, 2026.

 You can experience the light artworks best while skiing, snowboarding, from the gondola, or by walking through the village along marked paths.
 The lights are most visible early in the morning or later in the afternoon.

-The event is free of charge, but a spectacular part of the event is located on the ski slopes—mostly the light artworks are situated at Kurus and Eturinteet.
+The event is free of charge, but a spectacular part of the event is located on the ski slopes—mostly the light artworks are situated at Kuru slope and Front slopes.

 Night skiing on Fridays